Fujifilm FinePix S3 Pro: Camera Review

-Although the Fuji Finepix S2 used a converted Nikon camera body as its foundation (it also uses the Nikon F lens mount), the look of the images was Fuji’s own.
-Fuji is a master of color rendition because of its heritage as a film manufacturer and it really shows in this camera.
-Plus, the Fuji designed 6-megapixel CCD sensor out-resolved all other similar DSLR cameras of its time.
+Although the Fuji Finepix S2 uses a converted Nikon film camera body as its foundation (it also uses the Nikon F lens mount), the look of the images was Fuji’s own.
+Fuji is a master of color rendition because of its heritage as a film manufacturer.
+Their color science expertise is built into this camera.
 This was a camera built with the soul of an artist, not the mind of a technician.
 It became a cult classic among photographers who yearned for the look of Velvia film in their digital images.
 It was also loved by wedding photographers for its excellent rendition of skin tones.

 The Finepix S2 did have its flaws.
 The 6-megapixel CCD sensor had a poor reputation for reliability in early production runs.
 That problem was ironed out in later production.
 Chances are that if you find a working model of the Finepix S2 Pro, it is most likely a later production run model or has had the sensor replaced.
 The problematic cameras died pretty early.
 Also, it requires two different types of batteries: 4 AA batteries and 2 CR123a Lithium batteries.
 It is a battery hog.
 Use rechargeable batteries to keep costs down.

 Update: My New (Used) Fujifilm FinePix S2 Pro

 I purchased my used FinePix S2 Pro on eBay with an excellent Tamron 28-75mm XR Di F:2.8 lens for only $65.00 and second Finepix S2 body in working condition for only $45.00.
 What a deal!
 Most of the photos added to posts in the past year on this website have been shot with the FinePix S2.
 I’m in frugal photography paradise!

 Fujifilm FinePix S2 Pro Photos